davidbeard741/arcticfrenz-data/README.md

 # Arctic Frenz Discord Bot Data Repository

-Welcome to the Arctic Frenz Data Repository - a specialized resource designed to enhance the Arctic Frenz Bot with extensive NFT analytics.
-Our repository features in-depth data on aspects like asset ownership duration, listing status, quantity, and rarity of NFTs.
-It is engineered to offer seamless integration with Discord, allowing community members to conduct ranking checks and access metadata with ease.
-Additionally, this repository empowers collections to leverage these insights to encourage and strengthen community engagement on Discord platforms.
+Welcome to the Arctic Frenz Data Repository - a specialized resource designed to enhance Frenz with extensive NFT analytics.
+Our repository provides comprehensive data on factors such as the duration of asset ownership, the quantity of ownership, and the rarity of NFTs.
+It is open-sourced to ensure complete transparency, enabling community owners, managers, and members to easily access enhanced metadata at no cost.
+Furthermore, this repository enables collections to use these insights to foster and strengthen community engagement.

 <table align="center">
 	<tr>